 Sphingomyelin (or ceramide phosphorylcholine) consists of a ceramide unit with a phosphorylcholine moiety attached to position 1.
 It is thus the sphingolipid analogue of phosphatidylcholine.
 The d18:1/16:0 molecular species is illustrated as an example.

-It is a ubiquitous component of animal cell membranes, where it is by far the most abundant sphingolipid.
+It is a ubiquitous component of animal cell membranes, from mammals to nematodes to protozoa, where it is by far the most abundant sphingolipid.
 Indeed, it can comprise as much as 50% of the lipids in certain tissues, though it is usually lower in concentration than phosphatidylcholine.
 For example, it makes up about 10% of the lipids of brain.
 It is the single most abundant lipid in erythrocytes of most ruminant animals, where it replaces phosphatidylcholine entirely.
 In this instance, there is known to be a highly active phospholipase A that breaks down the glycerophospholipids, but not sphingomyelin.
 Like phosphatidylcholine, sphingomyelin tends to be in greatest concentration in the plasma membrane, and especially in the outer leaflet, of cells.

 Sphingosine is usually the most abundant long-chain base constituent, together with sphinganine and C20 homologues, although other bases can be present, especially in ruminant animals.
 In contrast, sphinganine is the major sphingoid base in the sphingomyelin of human lens membranes, where the relevant molecular species can comprise more than half of the total phospholipids.
 Typically, the fatty acids are very-long-chain saturated and monounsaturated, including odd-numbered components.
 In contrast to glycosphingolipids, 2-hydroxy acids are only rarely present, but they are found in testes, spermatozoa, kidney and skin sphingomyelin, for example.
 The absolute proportions of each fatty acid and sphingoid base can vary markedly between tissues and species, and some of the variability in compositions can be seen from the data in Tables 1 and 2.